Transition to District Elections

 Tell us about your community of interest!

-The City Council wants to hear from you on how these boundaries should be drawn, and keeping communities of interest together is a valued criteria in the districting process.
-Click the button below to learn why sharing your community of interest is so important, and to submit a form.
+The City Council wanted to hear from the community on how district boundaries should be drawn, and keeping communities of interest together is a valued criteria in the districting process.
+The button below could be clicked to learn why sharing your community of interest is so important, and to submit a form.

 Frequently Asked Questions